 When you first launch the desktop tool, you will be asked to log in with your Vuforia Developer credentials, you can check the Remember me box to skip this step in the future.
-To begin with, your Vuforia Developer account will have a quota of 10 Area Targets.
-Additional quota can be acquired through licensing.
+To begin with, your Vuforia Developer Basic plan will have a quota of 20 Area Targets.
+Higher quota can be acquired by upgrading to the Premium plan.
 Please see the Vuforia Pricing page for more information.

 Creating Area Targets from E57 Data files, require scans from one of the supported scanners available on the Area Targets overview page.
 For a guide to import E57 data, please see How to Create an Area Target.

-The top right panel has buttons for User Guides, Support, and Sign out.
-By signing out, you release the stored Vuforia and Matterport™ access details (if any) and close the ATG.
-You will be required to input valid credentials on the next application launch.
+- Sign Out releases the stored Vuforia and Matterport™ access details (if any) and closes the ATG.
+You will be required to re-enter valid credentials on the next application launch.